 We continue to communicate via email any changes and their implications to students and staff.
 You can also access the latest update and COVID-19 communications archive on our dedicated webpage.

 Therefore, we would not consider there to be grounds for students to seek refunds.
 However, if you do not feel the teaching and assessment on your programme has been delivered as communicated, please refer to our Complaints page.

 What to do if you have symptoms of coronavirus (COVID-19)

 If you have symptoms of coronavirus (COVID-19) you should get a test as soon as possible.
 It is important to only get a test if you have coronavirus symptoms or have been asked to get tested.
 This will help make sure people who need a test can get one.

-Please report your absence to us in the normal manner and you will be contacted by your tutor to discuss testing options.
-We do have local arrangements to access a test.
-Tests can also be booked online at Coronavirus (COVID-19): getting tested, or ordered by telephone via NHS 119 for those without access to the internet.
+Please report your absence to us in the normal manner.
+Tests can be booked online at Coronavirus (COVID-19): getting tested, or ordered by telephone via NHS 119 for those without access to the internet.

-For those who test positive, we will work with the Local Authority and Health Protection Teams to identify close contacts of the symptomatic individual and will provide advice and guidance directly to you about the next steps.
+For those who test positive, we will work with the Local Authority and Health Protection Teams and will provide advice and guidance directly to you about the next steps.
 If you are identified as a contact by the NHS Test and Trace team, further information is available in the guidance NHS Test and Trace: how it works.